 In the BBC Panorama documentary below, Jeremy Paxman (BBC reporter) investigates the wanton killings of civilians by the Fifth Brigade army in Matabeleland North’s Lupane, Tsholotsho and Gwayi areas.
 Although the arrogant President Robert Mugabe was in denial of the atrocities committed by the military, evidence of the atrocities was apparent to all who bothered to acknowledge it.
 Dead bodies were left to rot in the bush, some burnt bodies can be seen in the video as the army tried to conceal its criminal actions, and there are reports of bodies buried in shallow graves.
 Local people also reported systematic brutal beatings of civilians by the army whenever their targets were not found.

-What is compelling about the Mthwakazi genocide is how the international community, including the British who had closer links with Zimbabwe due to the colonial history, ignored and forgot about it until the ZANU PF-led government of Robert Mugabe started targeting and forcibly driving away white farmers and appropriating their farms in the beginning of the 21st Century.
+What is compelling about the Mthwakazi genocide is how the international community, including the British who had closer links with Zimbabwe due to the colonial history, conveniently ignored and forgot about it until the ZANU PF-led government of Robert Mugabe started targeting and forcibly driving away white farmers and appropriating their farms in the beginning of the 21st Century.
 When whites were at risk, Gukurahundi suddenly surfaced as an important human rights issue for the British government.

 While we cannot accuse the British of wilful complicit in the systemic murder of Mthwakazi civilians by the Mugabe regime, we believe the response of the government of the time should have been robust.
 The problem with the British government’s response was that it attempted to contain the genocide by appeasing the Mugabe regime.
 It can be argued that for some time, the British government took a calculated approach of downplaying the Mthwakazi genocide to protect its interests in southern Africa and its relationship with the former colony’s new ruler.